TomasNovo/FEUP-SINF/README.md

 # FEUP-SINF
-Programming in Node.js and Primavera SINF 2019/2020 at FEUP.
+Programming in JavaScript with REACT and Jasmin Primavera for Information Systems 2019/2020 at FEUP.